By Jerry Del Priore

 To that end, I’ve put together a list of some of my favorite spots in Brooklyn, Staten Island and Queens, in no particular order, to enjoy a lip-smacking slice or square, or even the brick oven variety, for a change of pace.

 Here are just a few of the establishments that have helped shaped my NYC pizza palate throughout the years.

-There are many more that I have yet to experience but will make my way to them soon enough.
-So, please, don’t get bent out of shape if your favorite pizzeria isn’t on this list.
+There are many more that I have yet to experience but I will make my way to them soon enough.
+So, please, don’t get bent out of shape if your favorite pizzeria is not on this list.

 However, feel free to voice your own personal pizza passions!!